cortez-v6/GK-Markdowns/Setup a TensorFlow environment on Apple Silicon using Miniforge/How to setup a TensorFlow environment on Apple Silicon using Miniforge.md

 ### How to set up a TensorFlow environment on Apple Silicon using Miniforge (Apr, 2023)
 If you're experienced with making environments and using the command line, follow this version.
-If not, please visit [this](link) and continue after creating an environment.
+If not, please visit [this](https://github.com/sangay-cortez/GK-Markdowns/blob/main/Setup%20a%20TensorFlow%20environment%20on%20Apple%20Silicon%20using%20Miniforge/How%20to%20set%20up%20a%20TensorFlow%20environment%20on%20Apple%20Silicon%20using%20Miniforge%20-%20Extended%20(Apr%2C%202023).md) and continue after creating an environment.

 1. Download and install Homebrew from https://brew.sh.
 Follow the steps it prompts you to go through after installation.
 2. Download [Miniforge3](https://github.com/conda-forge/miniforge) for macOS arm64 chips (M1, M1 Pro, M1 Max, M1 Ultra, M2).